atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

   <img src="../images/creating-a-new-project-start.png" alt="Starting a dialogue with Atomist to create a new project" class="ss-medium">
 </div>

-The Atomist bot will respond with a message telling you what project generator you created and then create a [thread][] off that message to gather the information it needs to create the project.
+The Atomist Bot will respond with a message telling you what project generator you created and then create a [thread][] off that message to gather the information it needs to create the project.
 Click now on the "1 reply" link below the message to open up the thread in Slack.
-You will see that the Atomist bot has asked you a question in the thread.
+You will see that the Atomist Bot has asked you a question in the thread.

 [thread]: https://get.slack.help/hc/en-us/articles/115000769927-Message-threads